 What do you think?
 Do bodily functions, including sex, enhance a story or slow it down too much?

-I’m the author of a romance novel, two poetry collections, and a memoir.
-My work has appeared in The Avocet and Magnets and Ladders.
-I have a visual impairment and live in Sheridan, Wyoming, where for six years, I cared for my late husband, who was totally blind and partially paralyzed by two strokes.
-Before that, I worked as a registered music therapist in a nursing home and other facilities that served senior citizens.
+I’m the author of a romance novel, two poetry collections, and a memoir and am currently working on another novel.
+My work has appeared in The Weekly Avocet, Magnets and Ladders, and other publications.
+I have a visual impairment and live in Sheridan, Wyoming, where for six years, I cared for my late husband, who was totally blind and partially paralyzed by two strokes soon after we were married.
+Before that, I was a registered music therapist, working with senior citizens in nursing homes and other facilities.
+I also taught braille, facilitated a support group for the visually impaired, and served on the advisory board for a state trust fund that allows people with low vision or blindness to purchase adaptive equipment.
 For more information, please visit my website and blog.